t0nghe/Lysekil/README.md

 ## Demo

 My own blog at [tonghe.xyz](https://tonghe.xyz/) is a demo for this blog generator.
+The default logo is a picture I took in Lysekil, Västra Götaland, Sweden.